KDr2/kdr2.net/source/sb-fastcgi.rst

 **fcgx-puts** is for writting content to a http-response, e.g. use ``(fcgx-puts req "CONETNT")`` to write the string "CONTENT" to the http-response corresponding to http-request ``req``.

+**fcgx-read(-all)** is for reading data from the input stream of the http-request. usually, you must use it to get the POST data.

 **fcgx-getparam**  is for getting parameter from the http-request header, e.g. ``(fcgx-getparam req "QUERY_STRING")`` will return the